bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

     // members are used as the arguments in the function call add.apply(o, [10, 20]); // 34

-Note that in non-strict mode, with `call` and `apply`, if the value passed as `this` is not an object, an attempt will be made to convert it to an object.
+Note that in non–strict mode, with `call` and `apply`, if the value passed as `this` is not an object, an attempt will be made to convert it to an object.
 Values `null` and `undefined` become the global object.
 Primitives like `7` or `'foo'` will be converted to an Object using the related constructor, so the primitive number `7` is converted to an object as if by `new Number(7)` and the string `'foo'` to an object as if by `new String('foo')`, e.g.

     function bar() {
       console.log(Object.prototype.toString.call(this));